keltonlee/Diabetes-Prediction-Analysis/README.md

 DecisionTreeClassifier: {'min_samples_split': 21, 'min_samples_leaf': 25, 'max_depth': 10}
 Perceptron: {'max_iter': 5000, 'alpha': 0.012742749857031334}
 RandomForestClassifier: {'n_estimators': 96, 'min_samples_split': 9, 'min_samples_leaf': 14, 'max_depth': 23, 'criterion': 'gini', 'bootstrap': True}

+## What did I learned
+When I was in my junior year, without any ML/AI knowledge background, I resolutely participated in the National Intelligent Manufacturing Big Data Analysis Competition.
+During the proccess, I'v been learing all the basic concepts of machine learning such as data preprocessing, data explore, building up models, and etc. I found it very interesting because there were a wide variety of models and each with unique machanisms.
+Besides, there were so many different technique that can be use to improve the performance of a single model.
+I really learned a lot during this time.

+Surprisingly, our team reached the final round of the competition.
+Even though we lost in the final, the whole process was quite exciting for me.
+And thus, I decided to take a master course which was not run by our department -- Introduction to Artificial Intelligence.
+Through the course, the course contents and homeworks constantly reinforced my knowledge of ML and DL.
+In the final of the semester, I decided to do this project to demenstrate what I'v learned during the competition and the course.

+This is not the end, there are so much remains to be learned!